AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add websites.md

 To prevent traffic forwarding errors caused by misoperations during website configuration migration, a 30-minute protection period is configured for your website.
 To migrate the website configurations to another account, you must delete the website configurations from the current account.
 Then, wait for 30 minutes until you can add the website configurations to the WAF instance of another account.

-If you want to immediately migrate the website configurations, submit a [ticket](https://workorder-intl.console.aliyun.com/?#/ticket/add/?productId=80) or apply for a protection period cancellation for this domain name in the DingTalk customer support group.
+If you want to immediately migrate the website configurations, submit a [ticket](https://workorder-intl.console.aliyun.com/?#/ticket/add/?productId=80).
+Alternatively, apply for a protection period cancellation for this domain name in the DingTalk group.
 After the protection period is canceled, you can add the website configurations to the WAF instance of another account.